 Life has a way of taking us through twists and turns.
 Yung Gwapa turned his life around after a stint in jail.
-The Atlanta based rapper took his talent from the streets to the studio, which has made him able to work with big-name artists such as Migos, Blac Youngsta, Skippa Da Flippa, and Future through word-of-mouth promotion of his rap skills.
+The Atlanta-based rapper took his talent from the streets to the studio, and has worked with big-name artists such as Migos, Blac Youngsta, Skippa Da Flippa, and Future through word-of-mouth promotion of his rap skills.

-Gwapa dropped a huge record titled “Thick Cinderella” before going to jail, and now he is home better than before with a new project, Re Rock.
-Yung Gwapa has over 400,000 streams on YouTube & Spotify.
-In an exclusive interview with Rolling Out, the Chicago native talks about owning his on the label, drug abuse and violence in hip-hop, history with Lil Durk and more.
+Gwapa dropped a huge record titled “Thick Cinderella” before going to jail, and now he is home better than before with a new project, Re-Rock.
+Yung Gwapa has over 400,000 streams on YouTube and Spotify.
+In an exclusive interview with rolling out, the Chicago native talks about owning his own label, drug abuse and violence in hip-hop, his history with Lil Durk and more.

 Why did you get arrested and how do you think it affected your career?

 I did a record called “Molly Talk” with Zaytoven; I had got in trouble after I did that record.
 That affected my career in a major way because I did get arrested for a gun charge and a friend had drugs in the car that I didn’t know about.